yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 ------------------

 ## 4. Sparse Optical Flow
-So far, we have seen that the optical flow estimation problem is an under constraint problem.
+So far, we have seen that the optical flow estimation problem is an under-constraint problem.
 Sparse optical flow algorithms work by selecting a specific set of pixels, typically consisting of interesting **features** such as **edges** and **corners**, to track their corresponding velocity vectors representing motion.
 These chosen features are then passed through the optical flow function from one frame to the next, ensuring that the same points are consistently tracked across frames.

 We're going to assume that for each pixel, the motion field and hence the optical flow is constant within a small neighborhood ```W``` around that pixel neighborhood.
 By considering a neighborhood of pixels around each pixel, we enhance the accuracy of optical flow estimation.
 This approach leads us to the ```Lucas-Kanade method```, a technique widely used for estimating optical flow.
 Other various implementations of sparse optical flow methods exist, including the well-known ```Horn-Schunck``` method, the ```Buxton-Buxton``` method, and more.